zipmex/frontend-code-challenge/README.md

 **Bonus challenge:**

-8. Display a depth chart of current order book
+8. Depth chart implementation.
+What is market depth?
+See [here](https://en.wikipedia.org/wiki/Market_depth)
 9. Beautify Order book and order form

    - Any design are welcome